malbertzard/repowatcher/README.md

   - WIP
   - Executes the specified command within the repository with the specified nickname.

 For each command, you can use the `-c` or `--config` flag to specify a custom configuration file.
-By default, Repo Watch looks for a `config.yaml` file in the current directory.

 ## Configuration

-The configuration file (`config.yaml`) contains the settings for Repo Watch.
-It should be placed in the same directory as the `repo-watch` executable.
+The configuration file (config.yaml) contains the settings for Repo Watch.
+It should be placed in the ~/.config/rw/ directory.
 Here is an example configuration:

 ```yaml
 ---